-Located just 20 minutes from the CBD, the City of Wanneroo is the ultimate day trip location.
-The Discover.
-Wanneroo website and mobile app connects visitors to stunning beaches, walking trails, Crystal Cave as well as various kid friendly activities.
-It also highlights local businesses such as luxury day spas, boat charters, and wineries.
-We will continue to develop Discover.
-Wanneroo to improve visitor and residents' experiences in Wanneroo and connect them to local activities and business.
-Strategies and opportunities we will explore and pursue include:
+Located just 20 minutes

+from the CBD, the City of

+Wanneroo is the ultimate

+day trip location.
+The Discover

+Wanneroo website and mobile app

+connects visitors to stunning beaches,

+walking trails, Crystal Cave as well as

+various kid friendly activities.
+It also

+highlights local businesses such as luxury

+day spas, boat charters, and wineries.

+We will continue to develop Discover

+Wanneroo to improve visitor and residents'

+experiences in Wanneroo and connect

+them to local activities and business.

-- Improving public safety by investing in solutions, such as smart street lighting and systems that combine video surveillance and incident response, in high priority areas as identified by the community and data. - 2 Connecting the community and visitors to the local area by investing in accessible interactive signage solutions that provide information and business communication, wayfinding, translation services, public transport information etc in high-traffic areas. - Addressing mobility issues by working with industry and the Western Australia Government to progress transport innovation, including addressing the first/last mile challenge, active and public transport and traffic management systems. - 4 Leveraging digital technology to modernise public spaces for all age groups, including smart benches for greater amenity, safety, and activation.
+- 1 Improving public safety by investing in solutions, such as smart street lighting and systems that combine video surveillance and incident response, in high priority areas as identified by the community and data. - Connecting the community and visitors to the local area by investing in accessible interactive signage solutions that provide information and business communication, wayfinding, translation services, public transport information etc in high-traffic areas. - Addressing mobility issues by working with industry and the Western Australia Government to progress transport innovation, including addressing the first/last mile challenge, active and public transport and traffic management systems. - Leveraging digital technology to modernise public spaces for all age groups, including smart benches for greater amenity, safety, and activation.